aztrax7/games/README.md

 I'll keep adding new games as I learn more!

-## 🕹️ Current Game(s)

-### 🔸 `snake_game/`
-A classic implementation of the Snake Game built using Python.
-Features:
-- Interactive movement
-- Growing snake and collision detection
-- Score tracking

-Run it in a Jupyter Notebook or export as a `.py` script to play.

 ## 🚀 Goals of This Repository

 - Practice Python fundamentals through game development